jpswade/jpswade.github.io/_posts/2008-02-29-storing-mysql-database-settings-for-php-and-perl-in-one-file.md

 <!--more-->Previously the solution would be to have two separate files both containing effectively the same information.
 This is less than ideal, nobody wants settings in two places.

-Some have suggested using SETENV with apache, however although this would work fine for the PHP aspect, it wouldn&#8217;t work for the perl script as it&#8217;s not called via apache.
+Some have suggested using SETENV with apache, however although this would work fine for the PHP aspect, it wouldn't work for the perl script as it's not called via apache.

 Some have suggested using ini files, then using [parse\_ini\_file](http://www.php.net/parse_ini_file) for php, and the ini parser module in perl.
 My problem with this was that because ini files read as plain text, it becomes a security problem.
-It is argued that you could deny access using apache&#8217;s &#8220;.htaccess&#8221;, or put the file outside of the web directory (usually public_html).
-I didn&#8217;t think this was suitable.
+It is argued that you could deny access using apache's &#8220;.htaccess&#8221;, or put the file outside of the web directory (usually public_html).
+I didn't think this was suitable.

 After some thought, and a little assistance I propose the following solution: